 Although it has a low GI of 56, people with diabetes should eat it in moderation.

-4 medium slices of mango have 15g of carbs in it.
-Not more than 2-3 mango slices should be taken per meal.
+4 medium slices of mango have 15g of carbs in them.
+No more than 2-3 mango slices should be taken per meal.

-Banana is loaded with soluble fibre and potassium.
+Banana is loaded with soluble fiber and potassium.
 It can be a mid-meal option when combined with nuts.

 Though it has a low GI of 51, you have to be careful about the quantity you will consume.

-You can consume one and half small bananas (elaichi kela) or half of a regular banana that have 15 grams of carbs each.
+You can consume one and half small bananas (elaichi kela) or half of a regular banana that has 15 grams of carbs each.